bhirsch70/RHEL-config/README.md

-# RHEL-config
+# ansible-RHEL-config
-Repo for RHEL configuration roles
+Repo for RHEL configuration playbooks and roles